 Today our goal is the Obersteinberg mountain inn, the heart of my family tour to the Alps.
 This is what’s going to make them drop their iPads and be in the moment and with nature for a couple days.
 Obersteinberg is a dream destination, and I consider it the signature stop on our Bernese Oberland tours.
 It’s absurdly beautiful, authentically Swiss, and can only be reached on foot.
 Surrounded by gorgeous mountains and facing an awe-inspiring waterfall, it’s a Victorian era mountain inn and farm with cozy rooms with thick duvets and candles for light, no electricity or wifi, and filling meals often featuring cheese from the cows outside your window.
 It’s perfect.

 Stuck on the trail, still well before the midpoint in our journey, I look at the ground.
 “Look kids, wild strawberries”.
 That keeps us busy for awhile, and more importantly it changes the mood.
 Later, there is a stop at a mountain restaurant for lunch, a couple of horses, then hot chocolates at the Tschingelhorn Inn.
 By this point, we’re home free… 20 minutes of easy walking and we’ve made it to Obersteinberg.
 And you know what?
 The kids love it.
 They share art supplies to do some drawing in the room (I can’t stress enough how unusual this is).
 Dinner is highlighted by a spirited spaghetti slurping contest.
 We take a gorgeous evening walk as the light fades after dinner.
 All the early stress of the hike has been washed away by our surroundings.
-Phew, it was worth it.
+We did it!

 And the trip as a whole?
 We had plenty of trials, but plenty of fun too.
 Some things we didn’t plan ended up being memorable wins, and some that I thought would be great just fell flat.
 But the kids have had an adventure they will remember and I think their world has been widened.
 Owen has a special affinity now for “French ham” and when Sidney was asked to write a reflective essay for school, she waxed lyrical about the magic of travel, an essay I leave for you here: travel from my teen’s perspective.